 In June 2018, the AHS Building Committee carefully selected a newly constructed high school as its preferred design concept.

 Once the full scope of the project has been determined, discussions will take place on where to house students during construction.
 During construction, minimizing student impact will be a high priority.
 When the construction schedule is created, accommodations will be made for performances, athletics, exams/testing periods, etc.

 In the 2018-2019 school year, Arlington High School serves 1,390 students.
 The school district and the MSBA have agreed on a design enrollment number of 1,755 students for the project to account for anticipated growth.

 There is strong desire to make the new AHS facility a net-zero energy building (meaning it produces as much energy as it uses over the course of a year).
-The AHS Building Committee will determine specific sustainability goals during the Schematic Design phase (~Sept 2018 – April 2019).
+The AHS Building Committee has set aggressive energy goals and the new building will use geothermal and photovoltaic technology.

 The Building Committee represents school and town leadership, School Committee, Facilities Department, educators, architects, life-long residents, sustainability professionals, parents, town meeting members and more.
 The Building Committee typically meets the first Tuesday of the month at 6pm in the School Committee room on the 6th floor of the Arlington High School.
 The meetings are open to the public.
 View the Building Committee calendar.

 About ⅔ of the front green will be preserved as open space.
 The addition of outdoor spaces elsewhere on the campus will provide increased socializing and learning spaces for students while maintaining a secure and welcoming campus.